 Ultimately, your employee handbook should be a helpful document for your employees.
 Keep the tone informative, but also genuine.
 You want them to use it, so that you are both on the same page.
 And even though we've provided these templates, do your best to make some changes so that they know it's you talking!
 That will make them feel right at home.

-Remember to download the employee handbook .pdf so you can make those changes, and get started on your employee handbook today.
+Don't forget to download the employee handbook .pdf so you can make those changes, and get started on your employee handbook today.
+And, when it's time to pay your newly hired employees, using a small business payroll software like Wave will make the job much easier for you.